 Suzie, however, says she is the real victim.
 She says she would never hurt a soul and can’t understand why this "gang of bullies" say they are victims when she is the one under attack.

 In the video above, hear from others who claim to be victims of Suzie.
-And on Wednesday’s episode
+And on Thursday’s episode

 of Dr. Phil

 , Alisa and Michael come face-to-face with Suzie for the first time in three years.
 Check here

 to see where you can watch.TELL DR. PHIL YOUR STORY: Conflict so big it needs a Dr. Phil solution?